 When using a MIG welder, you’ll need to select the correct amperage based on the type and thickness of steel you’ll be working with.
-You can refer to one of several online MIG calculators to determine the appropriate number of amps needed for your project, but in general, if you’re using one-millimeter steel, you’ll need a minimum of 30 amps to get the job done.
+You can refer to one of several online MIG calculators to determine the appropriate number of amps needed for your project.
+However, in general, if you’re using one-millimeter steel, you’ll need a minimum of 30 amps to get the job done.

-Even small welders draw substantial current, so be sure the outlets and wiring in your work area are sufficient for the task.
+Even small welders draw substantial current.
+So, be sure the outlets and wiring in your work area are sufficient for the task.
 If they’re not, you could end up with a dangerous fire on your hands.
-Most hardware stores sell the equipment needed to test your system’s capacity, but if you’re unsure, it’s worth the investment to have a professional electrician evaluate your setup and if necessary, install a dedicated outlet for your welder.
+Most hardware stores sell the equipment needed to test your system’s capacity.
+But, if you’re unsure, it’s worth the investment to have a professional electrician evaluate your setup.
+If necessary, they can install a dedicated outlet for your welder.

 Welding carries a high risk of injury if your body isn’t properly protected from the powerful light and heat produced during the process.
-Don’t cut corners in this area—spend the money to get a good helmet, high-quality gloves, welding shirt or apron, leather shoes or boots and thick pants.
+Don’t cut corners in this area.
+Spend the money to get:

 Make sure your welding area is well-ventilated, as the fumes produced by welding can cause permanent neurological and physical damage.
-The airflow should be sufficient to provide you with ample fresh air, but not so powerful that it disrupts your shielding gas.
+The airflow should be sufficient to provide you with ample fresh air.
+However, it should not be so powerful that it disrupts your shielding gas.
 If you notice a buildup of fumes, take a break and open windows and doors or use a fan to help clear out the excess gases.

 Now that your setup is ready to go, let’s dive into a review of the five best low-cost MIG welders available for consumer use.